Rajit Kapur

+Life

+Rajit Kapur was born in Amritsar, India on 22 May 1963 in a Punjabi family.
+He received his Bachelor of Commerce degree from Sydenham College.
+Kapur is unmarried and has no children.

 Career

-Rajit Kapur played the role of the famous Bengali detective Byomkesh Bakshi in the eponymously named TV series, Byomkesh Bakshi (1993).
+When Rajit Kapur was 12 years old, he acted in a children's TV drama on Doordarshan.
+After 10 years, while working as a stage manager, he acted in the TV series Ghar Jamai, which was his first acting role in a TV series.
+The 1992 film titled Suraj Ka Satvan Ghoda directed by Shyam Benegal was his debut film.
+Kapur played the role of the famous Bengali detective Byomkesh Bakshi in the eponymously named TV series, Byomkesh Bakshi (1993).
 Byomkesh Bakshi is a fictitious character created by the popular Bengali writer Sharadindu Bandyopadhyay.
 Basu Chatterjee directed a TV show based on the stories of Bandyopadhyay, and Rajit Kapur played the lead role.
 The show was very popular and Rajit Kapur achieved his first media recognition through this show.
 Kapur is also a very prominent theatre actor and director in India.
 He acted in Malayalam film Agnisakshi in 1999 which won numerous acclodes including National Film Award for Best Feature Film in Malayalam, and he was awarded Kerala State Film Award for Best Actor.

-He has also acted in several commercially successful movies like Kick, Uri: The Surgical Strike, and Raazi.
+He has also acted in several commercially successful movies like Kick, Uri: The Surgical Strike and Raazi.
 His latest work is The Threshold.
+Kapur starred in Deepti Naval's film titled Do Paise Ki Dhoop, Chaar Aane Ki Baarish which was supposed to release in 2012 in India but was released on Netflix in 2019.
+In 2022, Kapur acted in his first Punjabi language film Birha – The Journey Back Home.
+The short won the ‘Best film award’ at Amsterdam International Film Festival, Hollywood Shorts FEST, Los Angeles Film Awards (LAFA), New York Indian Film Festival, Calcutta International Cult Film Festival and at the Gangtok International Film Festival.
+2023 saw the release of Mission Majnu and Mujib: The Making of a Nation and in both films he played the role of Pakistan's Prime Minister Zulfikar Ali Bhutto.